eyeson-team/api/content/api-reference/index.md

 not be filled and you can use them to show some background using the [media inject](#content-integration-aka-layers) feature.

+Besides layouts that are selected by the number of users there are some named layouts that can be applied.
+Those will not provide equal distributed position but show some participants in an expanded view.

 Note that layouts are not available when using the [SFU] mode, so set the [room configuration](#eyeson-room) properly or take care to have more than two participants.